Table Of Contents

 • Geographic Location

-Finally, once you have all the specific information and have helped the buyer to move along to the decision / selection stage – we can present a well-informed solution presentation to advise the buyer on their various options, costs and timescales.
+Finally, once you have all the specific information and have helped the buyer to move along to the decision/selection stage, you deliver a well-informed solution presentation advising them on their various options, costs and timescales.

-The entire process is aligned with the stages of the buyer’s journey, to ensure that it remains contextual with where the buyer is on that journey and always being helpful and valuable to the buyer.
+The entire process is aligned with the stages of the buyer’s journey.
+This ensures that your process remains contextual with where the buyer is on their journey and you are always being helpful and offering value to the buyer.

 The Buyer’s Journey Revisited

-In the Ultimate Guide To Inbound Marketing we discussed the importance of understanding your buyer’s journey.
-You can see in the Inbound Selling Methodology above, the way you now need to sell, has to align with how modern buyer’s are buying.
+In The Ultimate Guide To Inbound Marketing we discussed the importance of understanding your buyer’s journey.
+You can see in the Inbound Selling methodology we’ve explored so far, the way you sell today needs to align with how modern buyers are buying.

 Buyer’s want to be helped, educated, supported and guided through their buying process.

 A quick recap on the stages of a simple buyer’s journey

 This is the stage where a buyer first becomes aware of a problem or opportunity, and they ask general questions to give it a name and frame it.
 Remember, the thing the buyer is becoming aware of at this stage is their problem and not your solution.